jcbhmr/jcbhmr.com/_posts/2024-08-23-minecraft-singleplayer-cheating.md

  It makes it easy to cheese mobs, yes, but it is a setting that you can change in survival mode. 🤷‍♀️

 **Why is using an X-Ray texture pack _not_ considered cheating?** \
-It's not even worth it to X-Ray in the first place.
-X-Ray is more cumbersome than spelunking.
+You're getting more ores for a cumbersome hassle.
+The effort you have to put into using X-Ray is similar to the effort of regular spelunking.

 **Why are Chunk Base and Ore Finder allowed?** \
 Chunk Base is necessary to find slime chunks.
 Once you open it up to determining slime chunks you might as well open it up to allow any external tool.